 “We tell our students, research takes consistency, time and effort in order to become something meaningful,” Dr. Sarvestani said.
 “These three students, we went through a lot together.
 We got all the results we wanted during this semester.”

-Conrad, a senior mechanical engineering major, had done environmental research at Mercer before, but this project was his first time doing material science research.
+Conrad, a senior mechanical engineering major, had done environmental research at Mercer before, but this project was her first time doing material science research.